f-w91/CCPTest/README.md

 Profit

-Known issues and what I've improve:
+Known issues and what I'd improve:

 Unrecognised file types
+Invalid paths can throw some issues

+The Utils are a bit tightly coupled

+Enjoyed working on it though!